riophae/vue-treeselect/README.md

 </script>
 ```

 If you just don't want to use webpack or other bundlers, you can also simply include the standalone UMD build in your page.
-In this way, you need to make sure Vue is included before vue-treeselect.
+In this way, make sure Vue as a dependency is included before vue-treeselect.

 ```html
 <html>